-Parameter Description -TA on/OFF If -LK ON then allow type ahead.
-User input is collected while the mainframe has the turn. -UI on/OFF Use SISO algorithm to send 8-bit characters on a 7-bit line.
-This is supported by GCOS6, but not GCOS7/8. -WC 'cmd' The write command is executed after LF W to print the users v78sim.sav, using #F for the path name in the command. -XL US Translation from Host Links (ISO/Do11) 8-bit characters in V78sim to 7-bit equivalents to the mainframe, and vice versa.
-The correct -XL (GB, GE, FR, SF, DE, NO, SP, IT, JA) must be specified if you choose an 8 bit profile in the profiles file and communicate with a 7-bit national mainframe. -XX hxhx Any incoming character from the mainframe can be translated into any other for display purposes.
+Parameter Description -SX on/OFF EBCDIC #@\$ transliterate to [\] (Scandinavian transliteration). -TA on/OFF Allow type ahead.
+User input is collected while the host has the turn. -WC 'cmd' The write command is executed after $LF W$ to print the users' g3270.sav, with the path name as the last parameter in the command. -XL US Translation from Host Links (ISO/Dol1) 8-bit charac- ters in G3270 to 7-bit equivalents to the host, and vice versa.
+The correct -XL (GB, GE, FR, SF, DE, NO, SP, IT, JA) must be specified if you choose an 8-bit profile in the profiles file and communicate with a 7-bit national host. -XX hxhx Any incoming character from the host can be translated into any other for display purposes.
 Both are expressed in hex, and the first becomes the second.
+This is done after the EBCDIC => ASCII transliteration.